The BOOM Pipeline¶

 The Reorder Buffer (ROB), tracks the status of each instruction in the pipeline.
 When the head of the ROB is not-busy, the ROB commits the instruction.
 For stores, the ROB signals to the store at the head of the Store Queue (SAQ/SDQ) that it can now write its data to memory.

-Although Fig. 1.1 shows a simplified pipeline, BOOM implements the RV64G and privileged ISAs, which includes single- and double-precision floating point, atomic memory support, and page-based virtual memory.
+Although Fig. 2 shows a simplified BOOM pipeline, BOOM supports RV64GC and the privileged ISA which includes single-precision and double-precision floating point, atomics support, and page-based virtual memory.
 A more detailed diagram is shown below in Fig. 3.

 |||Because RISC-V is a RISC ISA, currently all instructions generate only a single Micro-Op (UOP) .
 More details on how store UOPs are handled can be found in The Memory System and the Data-cache Shim.|

 |||More precisely, Micro-Ops (UOPs) that are ready assert their request, and the issue scheduler within the Issue Queue chooses which UOPs to issue that cycle.|